AdobeDocs/campaign-standard.en/help/developing/using/step-3--update-profiles-and-prepare-an-email.md

 ---
-title: Step 3: Update profiles and prepare an email
+title: "Step 3: Update profiles and prepare an email"
-seo-title: Step 3: Update profiles and prepare an email
+seo-title: "Step 3: Update profiles and prepare an email"
-description: Step 3: Update profiles and prepare an email
+description: "Step 3: Update profiles and prepare an email"
 seo-description: Learn how to update the data model and work with the extende field in a message.
 uuid: 849d9a65-029b-459a-98f8-cb8dca05c3fb
 content-encoding: ISO-8859-1